sidmishraw/mustash-stm-v2/README.md

 * Eclipse/IntelliJ Idea + Project Lombok - used for boilerplate reduction

 * Java Deep Cloning Library - uses reflection to construct deep clones

+## Changelog v2.1 - only on branch - without-ownerships

+* Made `MemoryCell` package scoped, renamed the `newMemCell` method to `newTVar`.
+Added `TVar` empty interface to make sure that the transactional variables or memory cells are only operated internally -- within the `stm` package.

+* Transactional `read` and `write` methods now take `TVar`s as arguments instead of `MemoryCell`s.

 ## Changelog v2.0 - only on branch - without-ownerships